lapidot/ADuck/README.md

 # ADuck
+ADuck is a split, reversible, keyboard PCB based on the A.Dux by Tapi, NS is the NonSplit version (that requires diodes) KingArthur is the exact same split, but with different silk print

-A Duck split reversible keyboard based on the A. Dux by Tapi, created using ErgoGen by MrZealot
+All done using ErgoGen by MrZealot